victorguizien/semrush_vgm/readme.md

     - `forescast.csv` with the tasked forecast
     - `executive_summary.pdf` a one page summary of the analisys and forecast
 ### notebooks
-- `victor_guizien_martin_semrush_test.ipynb` the notebook containing the key insights and the results of the forecast
+- `notebook_model.ipynb` the notebook containing the key insights and the results of the forecast
-- `data_exploration.ipynb` a notebook with a lot of EDA and analysis done, mainly descriptive
+- `notebook_data_exploration.ipynb` a notebook with a lot of EDA and analysis done, mainly descriptive

 <br>